Lundalogik/LimeBootstrap/docs/bindings_and_filters.md

      <li data-bind="text:company.www.text, openURL: company.www.text, icon: 'fa-globe'"></li>
 ```

-##limeLink: Go to another LIME Record
+##limeLink: Go to another Lime Record
-*   __limeLink__ - Tries to create an LIME link to the object provided, please note that the root node of the object is used and not a specific property.
+*   __limeLink__ - Tries to create an Lime link to the object provided, please note that the root node of the object is used and not a specific property.

 ```html
     <li data-bind="text:todo.company.text, limeLink:todo.company, icon:'fa-flag'"></li>
 ```

 ##email: Send an email
 *   __email__ - Creates an email.
-TODO: Should use LIME's built in email factory.
+TODO: Should use Lime's built in email factory.

 ```html
     <li data-bind="text:person.email.text, email:person.email.text, icon:'fa-envelope'"></li>